Transformer-Transducers for Code-Switched Speech Recognition: Background and Proposed Approach

 \subsubsection{LID aware Masked Training of Label Encoder}

 Intra-sentential CS can be a big challenge for transducer models as the alignment network and the label encoder have to learn alignments for different languages and learn when to switch between languages for next word prediction.
 To counter this, we propose two modifications to the training process of the transducer network: \begin{itemize}[leftmargin=*,itemsep=0pt, topsep=0pt] \item \textbf{Randomly masking target tokens in the label encoder}: The mask tag will help the alignment network to focus on learning audio alignments independent of the target token.
-Additionally, in conversational speech (our target use case), the mask tags can help label encoder to rely less on the entire history.
+Additionally, in conversational speech (our target use case), the mask tags can help make the label encoder robust towards the irregularities in utterances such as disfluency and non-speech sounds.
 This approach could be thought of as analogous to learning back-off language models or ensembles of language models. \item \textbf{Adding an LID tag to the target sequence whenever there is a switch in the language}: The LID tags help the label encoder language switches within an utterance.
 Additionally, they teach the alignment network which language it is currently working on. \end{itemize}

 The motivation behind the masking strategy comes from systematic dropout used for language modeling \cite{xie2017data, gal2016theoretically}.
 Like SpecAugment~\cite{specaugment}, we employ a similar strategy by randomly masking 40\% of the text during training.
 Each masked word is replaced by a \texttt{<mask>} token.
 For the LID tags, we add \texttt{<en>} or \texttt{<man>} tag for the start of an English segment or Mandarin segment respectively.
 The ablations for individual techniques will be discussed in \Sref{sec:lid_aware_training}.